 The narrative starts when Nagisa asks Yamamoto why he does not talk with her.
 Yamamoto’s failure to provide a satisfying answer compels her to ask if he does not want to talk to her.
 His answer: ‘It’s not like that’.
 His answer, again unsatisfying, does lead the spectator to pose the question to what aspect causes his inhibition towards her.
 In the same movement, the spectator is able to question why Nagisa suddenly decided to address herself to him.

 The fact that she addresses herself to him does enable Yamamoto to converse with her.
 Before long Nagisa’s and Yamamoto’s conversation touches upon matters of love.
-Even though both our youths are unable to speak openly about their subjective position, only vaguely touching upon what they truly want to convey, the superficial conversation about love might be more relevant that it seems at first.
+Even though both our youths are unable to speak openly about their subjective position, only vaguely touching upon what they truly want to convey, the superficial conversation about love is more relevant that it seems at first.

 Nagisa’s is visually composed with fixed shots and subtle spatial moving shots.
 And, in some cases, shaky framed shots and following shots as well.
 While such mix is not extraordinary as such, Kogahara’s composition stands out because it is marked by a subtle intimacy.
 The intimate atmosphere of Nagisa is function of two elements, a visual and an auditory element.
 The visual element concerns the shot-compositions – e.g. close-ups of the faces (and their expressions) of Yamamoto and Nagisa, and the auditory element concerns the fact that Nagisa’s whisper her first enunciation.